bitprj/Intro-To-Serverless/README.md

-# :camping: Welcome to your new cabin!
+# :camping: Welcome to the *Intro To Serverless* Cabin!

-*This is the camp.dev camp template for you to get started creating your very own course.
-Follow the instructions and this repository will automatically create the neccessary config files and sync every time you commit - have fun!*
+*Serverless Functions enable students to engineer problem-solving projects by integrating and building various data-rich APIs.
+Students have built projects tackling greenhouse gas emissions to IoT devices that monitor heart rate, all with skills mastered in this learning experience.*